.png)

 👀 Note: This is a decent performing post and the video has got ~1K views.

-Suppose you’re a project manager for a decade, writing about 10 Challenges Project Managers Face When Delegating Tasks.
+Suppose you’ve been a project manager for a decade, writing about 10 Challenges Project Managers Face When Delegating Tasks.

 Working for so long in the industry you know every inch of it and might have seen almost all kinds of challenges that a person might face doing their job.